Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

 • Repeat the process of resting the dough and performing stretch and folds two more times.
 You will have performed three total sets.

-Sourdough hamburger buns on a baking sheet.
+Freshly baked sourdough hamburger buns with a golden crust, resting on a baking sheet.

-Sourdough hamburger buns on a baking sheet.
+Freshly baked sourdough hamburger buns with a golden crust, resting on a baking sheet.

 Plan Ahead: Sourdough baked goods have a long rise times in comparison to conventional bakers yeast.
 Take a look at the Sample Bakers Schedule for this recipe before you begin so you have a better idea on when to begin and how to plan ahead.

-It can be easy to add too much flour to the dough when measuring in cups, so for best results I recommend weighing the ingredients.
-The recipe card below has weight measurements for the listed ingredients.
-If converting to volume measurements, try spooning the flour into the measuring cup to prevent it from packing and creating a dough that is too dry.
+It can be easy to add too much flour to the dough when measuring in cups, so for best results I recommend weighing the ingredients using a digital kitchen scale .The recipe card below has weight measurements for the listed ingredients.
+If you choose to convert them to volume measurements, try spooning the flour into the measuring cup to prevent it from packing and creating a dough that is too dry.

-Chill The Dough
+Chill The Dough for Easier Handling

-The dough for these hamburger buns can be pretty sticky.
+The dough for these sourdough hamburger buns can be pretty sticky.
 To make shaping easier and to help develop the flavor you can chill the dough for 4 hours in the refrigerator before shaping.
 You can also make dough the day before you plan to bake and place it in the fridge for an overnight cold ferment after I’ve finished the room temperature ferment.

 Tools I Recommend